Guide by Tyler on Monday, October 12, 2020

 Intro

-If you’re new to or thinking about getting an iOS device, you may be wondering, as I did when I got my first one, “How, exactly, can a person who can’t see a screen use a device whose primary input surface is one?”
+If you’re new to or thinking about getting an iPhone, you may be wondering, as I was at one time, “How, exactly, can a person who can’t see a screen use a device whose primary input surface is one?”

 I would soon realize that it wasn’t nearly as crazy as it sounded, and that I could do things with it that I couldn’t have imagined that would increase my level of independence and improve my overall quality of life.
-However, if you’re just getting started… Read more
+However, if you’re just getting started, the level of information on the Internet can be overwhelming.
+That is why in this guide, I will provide a series of tips, organized by heading and subheading, along with links to more comprehensive guides and podcast episodes from across the AppleVis website.

 Additional tips given at bottom.